AkiMadi16/calculator-C-lang/README.md

 My First Program in C language

-# 💫 How I setup VSCode for C language
+# 💫 How to setup VSCode for C language

+    ▶️(Write and Run the code)

 Install C/C++ extension for VSCode: Open VSCode and go to the Extensions view by clicking on the Extensions icon on the left-hand side of the window or by pressing Command+Shift+X on your keyboard.
 Search for "C/C++" in the search bar and click "Install" on the extension with the same name.
 This extension provides C/C++ language support for VSCode.